 More than just an Instagram spot: we uncover the storied pasts of Emerald Hill’s bars, school and terrace houses, with plenty of photos for your viewing pleasure...

-Just across the sleek, modern structure of Orchard Gateway, Emerald Hill beckons with low rise heritage houses painted in delightful hues.
-This street sits quietly in the midst of the malls and traffic of Orchard Road, as a carefully restored piece of the area’s past.
-Since moving into our Somerset office, us at Honeycombers have been wanting to explore this entire stretch; and one fine morning, we did just that.
+Just across the sleek, modern structure of Orchardgateway, Emerald Hill beckons with low rise heritage houses painted in delightful hues.
+This street sits quietly in the midst of the malls and traffic of Orchard Road as a carefully restored piece of the area’s past.

 Strolling along the beautifully serene and heritage-rich hill full of Peranakan establishments, it took much will not to overstay our welcome.
 We’re pretty sure the residents of this area are used to curious tourists and locals gawking at their abodes, but we tried to keep our exploration as quick and low-key as possible.
 Keep scrolling for gorgeous houses and historical tidbits…